BenGravell/spinningup-helper/windows_guide.md

 - `pip install -e .`

 ### Test Spinning Up
+Throughout this section compare with the screenshot collage [`spinningup_install_check.jpg`](spinningup_install_check.jpg).

-Now run the test script command to train an RL agent using the PPO algorithm.
+Run the test script command to train an RL agent using the PPO algorithm.
 - `python -m spinup.run ppo --hid "[32,32]" --env LunarLander-v2 --exp_name installtest --gamma 0.999`
 - NOTE: This will take several minutes to complete.
 - NOTE: If it works properly you should see real time update tables of values like